jonnonz1/nz-statute-book/acts/public/2018/customs-and-excise-act-2018.md

   (b) publishing it on an Internet site maintained by, or on behalf of, the Secretary.
 (8) To avoid doubt, any failure to publish a list under subsection (7) does not invalidate the prohibition of the exportation of any goods or classes of goods mentioned in the list.
 (9) An Order in Council that prohibits the exportation of goods extends and applies to the shipment of the goods for use as stores by a craft, except as otherwise specified in the order.
-(10) The explanatory note of an Order in Council under this section must indicate that— (a) it is a confirmable instrument under section 47B of the Legislation Act 2012; and (b) it is revoked at a time stated in the note, unless earlier confirmed by an Act of Parliament; and (c) the stated time is the applicable deadline under section 47C(1)﻿(a) or (b) of that Act.
+(10) An order under this section—
+  (a) is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements); and (b) must be confirmed by an Act (see subpart 3 of Part 5 of the Legislation Act 2019).
 (11) In this section,—
   - **goods** includes documents that are not otherwise goods
   - **Secretary** means the Secretary of Foreign Affairs and Trade